ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 </choose>
 ```

 This snippet will check that a client certificates was provided and that it has the expected subject.
 It also checks the certificate chain against the CA certificates we've uploaded earlier using the `VerifyNoRevocation` operation.
-If you also want to check the revocation status, you can use the `Verify()` operation instead.
+If you also need to check the revocation status, you can use the `Verify()` operation instead.

-After deploying the change, call the `validate-using-policy` operation to test the change.
+After deploying the change, call the `validate-using-context` operation to test the change.
 Try different client certificates to see the response.

 #### Upload client certificate

-It's also possible to check the client certificate against certificates upload to API Management.
+It's also possible to check the client certificate against certificates uploaded to API Management.
 These can be accessed using the `context.Deployment.Certificates` property.

-Open the `validate-using-context.operation.cshtml` file and replace the current `choose` policy with the following snippet.
-It will check the thumbprint of the provided client certificate against the thumbprints of the uploaded certificates.
+Open the `validate-using-context.operation.cshtml` file, locate the `choose` policy and replace it with the following snippet.

 ```xml
 <choose>